 Instead of stealing the money, the Professor had planned to print it using the machinery inside the Mint.
 He told his team that these newly printed currency notes would be untraceable and, thus, they would be able to use them freely.
 They held the employees hostage and maintained a good reputation with the general public through the media so that they could buy some time to print the money.
 The Professor didn’t want the police to raid the premises, which was the entire reason for creating a complex plan to fool the police and compel them to move in circles.
 And while the police were busy chasing the shadow, the Professor instructed Moscow to dig a tunnel inside the safe that would become their escape route out of the Mint.
 He had also ordered his team to force the employees to dig another tunnel in the Mint, which was a fake tunnel to trick the police and avoid a chase in the end.

-‘Money Heist: Korea’ Season 1: Ending Explained – Did Professor Plan The Unification Of The Korean Peninsula?
+‘Money Heist: Korea’ Part 1: Ending Explained – Did Professor Plan The Unification Of The Korean Peninsula?

-“Money Heist: Korea – Joint Economic Area” Season 2 will probably shed more light on the Professor’s involvement in the economic reforms while also exploring his emotional attachment with Seon Woojin.
+The part 2 of “Money Heist: Korea” Season 1, will probably shed more light on the Professor’s involvement in the economic reforms while also exploring his emotional attachment with Seon Woojin.
 In the series, Seon Woojin has a young daughter whose custody is still under question.
 Woojin had accused her husband, Kim Sangman, of domestic assault, and he would go to any lengths to protect his image as he wished to run for the presidency of the unified Korean peninsula.
-The conflict between the two countries is the most interesting part of the entire Season 1.
+The conflict between the two countries is the most interesting part of the entire series.
 It also hints that maybe Kim Sangman has made some kind of deal with the North Koreans to secure his position in the new government, and the Professor only planned the heist on the Mint to attract world attention so that he can expose Kim’s sinister conspiracy.
-Only Season 2 will be able to reveal what is true and what’s not.
+Only “Money Heist: Korea” Part 2 will be able to reveal what is true and what’s not.

 And last but not least, the success of the heist is still in question.
 If Woojin finds out that they are printing money inside the Mint, then she will raid the building as soon as possible, and thus the robbers have to leave the premises in haste.
 Hence, if we speculate on the basis of what has already happened in the original series, then indeed the heist is going to be successful, though with some collateral damage.
-However, it is possible that the creators can make some major changes in Season 2, and if it happens, then indeed, the next season is going to be a fun ride for the fans.
+However, it is possible that the creators can make some major changes in the second part of “Money Heist: Korea” Season 1, and if it happens, then indeed, the next part is going to be a fun ride for the fans.

 “Money Heist: Korea – Joint Economic Area” is a 2022 Drama Thriller series directed by Kim Hong-sun.